pygame/pygame/docs/reST/tut/PygameIntro.rst

 games are a draw for new programmers, but it can be difficult since creating games requires a firmer understanding of the language.
-I've tried to support this group of users by writing many examples and Pygame tutorials for people new to these concepts.
+I've tried to support this group of users by writing many examples and pygame tutorials for people new to these concepts.

 In the end, my advice is to keep it simple.
 I cannot stress this enough.
 If you are planning to create your first game, there is a&nbsp;
 lot to learn.
 Even a simpler game will challenge your designs, and complex games don't necessarily mean fun games.
-When you understand Python, you can use Pygame to create a simple game in only one or two weeks.
+When you understand Python, you can use pygame to create a simple game in only one or two weeks.
 From there you'll need a surprising amount of time needed to add the polish to make that into a full presentable game.